succinctlabs/sp1/README.md

 ## Profile

 To get a performance breakdown of proving, run the profiler.
+You can control the logging level with `RUST_TRACER`.
 ```
 cargo prove --profile
 ```